tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfrp-model-clientcertificatethumbprint.md

 __Type__: boolean <br/>
 __Required__: Yes<br/>
 <br/>
-Is this certificate used for admin access from the client, if false, it is used or query only access
+Indicates if the client certificate has admin access to the cluster.
+Non admin clients can perform only read only operations on the cluster.

 ____
 ### certificateThumbprint
 __Type__: string <br/>
 __Required__: Yes<br/>
 <br/>
-Certificate thumbprint
+The thumbprint of the client certificate.